modelscope/dash-infer/README.md

 # Introduction

-DashInfer is a native inference engine for Pre-trained Large Language Models (LLMs), with both C++ and Python interfaces.

 Written in C++ runtime, DashInfer aims to deliver production-level implementations highly optimized for various hardware architectures, including x86 and ARMv9.
 It supports both Continuous Batching and NUMA-Aware capabilities for CPU, and can fully utilize the capabilities of modern server-grade CPUs to host LLMs up to 14B in size.

 ## Main Features